This is the first article in a three-part series.Part 2: Tear Down This Wall?Part 3: Harvard Eyes New Future for Discoveries

 Harvard, he adds, took the extra step of forgoing a large portion of its royalties on sales to developed countries.

 “Harvard is making an exception here in terms of the charitable aspect,” Edwards says.
 And the University’s choice comes even as Harvard ramps up its efforts to commercialize other professors’ medical advances.
+OPENING THE GATES

 Through its generosity to researchers like Edwards, the Gates Foundation is transforming the way universities, pharmaceutical companies, and government agencies take drugs from university laboratories to homes and hospitals in the U.S. and abroad.